min2ha/ukwa-site/content/target/55573/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis: The Gamble that Failed: The Brexit Election and what happens next

 Considers the implications of the hung Parliament that was the outcome of the 2017 General Election for the Brexit process.